 - Preheat the Oven to 250° F. Line a large baking sheet with parchment paper.

 - Using the whisk attachment on your stand mixer, beat 6 egg whites and the sugars sugar for 6 to 7 minutes on high speed, or until stiff peaks form.
 The mixture will be smooth and glossy.

-- Add ½ Tbsp lemon juice, ½ Tbsp vanilla extract and 2 tsp corn starch and continue mixing another 15 seconds or until well blended.
+- Add ½ tablespoon lemon juice, ½ tablespoon vanilla extract and 2 teaspoon corn starch and continue mixing another 15 seconds or until well blended.

 - Transfer immediately to a large sheet of parchment paper and use spatula to form a 10" round ring, making a deep indent in the center to accommodate the cream and berries later.
 The center will rise so make a substantial well in the center.

 - Bake at 250° F for 1 hour and 30 minutes.
 Then turn off the oven and with door closed, let it sit inside the oven for a couple more hours until cooled.

 - Remove pavlova from oven and let cool completely to room temp.

 - Beat 1½ cups whipping cream with 2 tablespoon sugar on high speed 2-3 minutes or until frosting is stiff.
 Don't over beat it.